Euro nears two-week high as markets await Fed minutes, trade talks

 In quiet markets the big mover among the major currencies was the Australian dollar, at one point down almost half a percent to $0.7333 as Prime Minister Malcolm Turnbull faced another possible challenge to his leadership.

-The Aussie, seen as a proxy for U.S.-China trade war risks, has held above 20-month lows reached last week, however.
+The Aussie AUD=, seen as a proxy for U.S.-China trade war risks, has held above 20-month lows reached last week, however.

 The U.S.-China trade talks are set to begin later on Wednesday in Washington, although expectations are generally low given they do not involve high-level officials.

-The dollar moved sideways against the yen at 110.32 yen.
+The dollar moved sideways against the yen at 110.32 yen JPY=.
 It had weakened to 109.775 overnight, its lowest since late June.

-The Turkish lira, with trading thin during a national holiday, rose slightly to 6.0566 lira per dollar.
+The Turkish lira TRY=, with trading thin during a national holiday, rose slightly to 6.0566 lira per dollar.

 Editing by Larry King and Raissa Kasolowsky